FairSNA: Algorithmic Fairness in Social Network Analysis: FairSNA: Fairness Constraints, State-of-the-art, and Future Directions

 \subsubsection{Fairness Definition.}

 Next, we discuss fairness constraints considered in link prediction.

-\begin{enumerate} \item Statistical Parity: In link prediction, if the sensitive attribute is gender having two values $\{m, f\}$ then the recommended links can be divided into four groups $G_{mm}, G_{mf}, G_{fm}, G_{ff}$; $G_{mf}$ denotes the links recommended to group $m$ from group $f$.
-Similarly, if a sensitive attribute $A$ has $z$ values, then there will be $z^2$ groups.
-Let the link recommendation probability of correct predictions for link class $G_{ij}$ is, $P(G_{ij})=|\{P(u,v) =1 \cap (u,v) \in G_{ij} \}|/|G_{ij}|$, where $P(u,v) =1$ if the link is correctly predicted between nodes $u$ and $v$.
+\begin{enumerate} \item Statistical Parity: In link prediction, if the sensitive attribute is gender having two values $\{m, f\}$, then the recommended links can be divided into four groups $G_{mm}, G_{mf}, G_{fm}, G_{ff}$; $G_{mf}$ denotes the links recommended to group $m$ from group $f$.
+Similarly, if a sensitive attribute $A$ has $z$ values $(\{1, 2, \cdots, i, j, \cdots, z\})$, then there will be $z^2$ groups.
+Let the link recommendation probability of positive predictions for link class $G_{ij}$ is, $P(G_{ij})=|\{p(u,v) =1 : (u,v) \in G_{ij} \}|/|G_{ij}|$, where $p(u,v) =1$ if the link is likely to exist (positively recommended) between nodes $u$ and $v$ irrespective of ground-truth label.
+In the case of similarity score-based methods, such as the Jaccard Coefficient and Adamic Adar index, $p(u,v) =1$, if the computed similarity score between node pair $(u, v)$ is higher than the given threshold \cite{al2011survey}.
 The statistical parity or bias for two groups $G_{ij}$ and $G_{jk}$ is the difference between $P(G_{ij})$ and $P(G_{jk})$.
-To analyze bias among multiple groups, the variance between the link recommendation probabilities of each group can be calculated \cite{rahman2019fairwalk}.
-So, the bias with respect to statistical parity is computed as,
+For analyzing bias among multiple groups, the variance between the link recommendation probabilities of each group can be calculated \cite{rahman2019fairwalk}.
+So, the bias with respect to statistical parity, i.e. denoted by $bias^{SP}(G)$, is computed as,

+\item Accuracy Parity: The accuracy parity focuses on correct predictions (for both existing and non-existing links) instead of positive predictions given a pair of nodes.
+The Accuracy Parity for two groups $G_{ij}$ and $G_{jk}$ is the difference between $P_c(G_{ij})$ and $P_c(G_{jk})$, where $P_c(G_{ij})$ is the probability of correctly predicted existing and non-existing links in group $G_{ij}$.
+Finally, the bias with respect to accuracy parity is computed as,

 \item Equality of Recommendation at Group Level \cite{rahman2019fairwalk}: In link recommendation, the equality of recommendation at the group level (denoted by $ERG$) with respect to a sensitive attribute $A$ can be computed using the total number of recommendation for a pair of groups.
-If $N(G_{ij})$ denotes the number of recommendation for a group $G_{ij}$, and $N(G_{ij})= |\{P(u,v) =1 \bigcap (u,v) \in G_{ij} \}|$, then the bias with respect to $ERG$ is computed as,
+If $N(G_{ij})$ denotes the number of recommendation for a group $G_{ij}$, and $N(G_{ij})= |\{p(u,v) =1 : (u,v) \in G_{ij} \}|$, then the bias with respect to $ERG$ is computed as,